LaserKaspar/Google-Tasks-Mover/README.md

 ## TODO:

-- Don't just move one to the other - instead swao them
+- Don't just move one to the other - instead swap the lists completely
 - automatically swap the name of the lists